-Think about this: Thanksgiving, Christmas, and New Years are three major holidays that occur within a 39-day span of each other.
+Think about this: Thanksgiving, Christmas, and New Years are three major holidays that occur within a 30’ish-day span of each other.

-You’ve got a lot crammed into a short period so the earlier you can start to plan, the better.
-By planning now, you can take advantage of deals that will save you money and instead of partaking of the last minute rush, you can move into the holiday season with less stress.
+You’ve got a lot crammed into a short period of time, so the earlier you can start to plan, the better.
+By planning now, you can take advantage of deals that will save you money and ensure you stick to your holiday budget.
+And, instead of partaking of the last minute rush, you can move into the holiday season with less stress.

 9 Ways Maximize Your Christmas Budget

 1. Start Putting Money Aside Now

 If you’re reading this post in November, say after Thanksgiving this might be a bit late for you now.
 But if reading this in September or October and you haven’t started putting money aside, now is the time to start.

 Many things go into the creation of your holiday budget.
 It’s not just about gifts.
 It’s also about food, decorations, the tree, wrapping paper and many, more things.
 Make sure you have all your bases covered by reading It’s Never To Early To Start Planning For The Holidays.
 There you will find information on creating the actual budget for your holidays and ideas and tips to ensure you don’t forget a thing!